NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/building-plugins.md

 To show better stack traces to your users when an error is meant to interrupt a task's execution, please consider throwing `HardhatPluginError` errors, which can be found in `hardhat/plugins`.

-If your error originated in your user's code, like a test or script calling one of your functions, you shouldn't use `HardhatPluginError`.
+If your error originated in your user's code, like a test calling one of your functions, you shouldn't use `HardhatPluginError`.

 ### Optimizing your plugin for better startup time